Meet Our Team

 Chief Financial Officer

-James Hayes serves as chief financial officer of Draper and Kramer, Incorporated, and its parent company, DKH, Incorporated.
-He is responsible for financial reporting, corporate finance and project financing for sponsored properties.
-James is accountable for managing liquidity and the company’s banking relationships including the restructuring of the corporate facilities as well as the mortgage company’s warehouse lines.
+James Hayes is chief financial officer of Draper and Kramer, Incorporated, and its parent company, DKH, Incorporated.
+He is responsible for financial operations and capital management for the company and its divisions, including real estate management, residential mortgage, commercial mortgage banking, and real estate development.

 Chief Administrative Officer